A John Adams Poem:

 a patriot, he died.

-This John Adams poem reflects the fact that John and Abigail Adams were the first presidential couple to reside in the White House.
+The John Adams facts, included in this poem, reveal that John and Abigail Adams were the first presidential couple to reside in the White House.
 They moved from the original presidential headquarters in Philadelphia in November of 1800.
 There were just three months left to his term in office, and work on the structure was still in progress.
 Because it was so damp outside—and "outside" was, for the most part, wilderness—Abigail and the servants hung laundry up to dry in the as-yet-unfurnished East Room.

 The presidential race between John Adams and Thomas Jefferson was hard fought and there were some bitter feeling between the two former friends.
 When he lost this race to Jefferson, he wasn't exactly gracious about turning over power.
 Instead, he and his wife, Abigail, snuck out of Washington, D.C., during the dark of night to avoid the inaugural ceremonies the next morning.